liamzebedee/quickhack-tools/README.md

 `sudo !!` repeats previous command

 `find . -name "*.sol" -exec mv  {} old \;` moves all files that match a pattern in a recursive fashion into `old/`

+`find . -name *.js.map -mtime -1 | grep -v node_modules | xargs rm` deletes all of the accidentally generated .js.map files from a TypeScript compile